-Please note: All COM/DMA/JRN internship applications are to be submitted via ANGEL.
-COM, DMA, and JRN majors are now part of an ANGEL Community Group named "COM/DMA/JRN STUDENTS."
-If you are not a member of this group, please contact Patty Strobele in the Communication Studies department office to be certain you are on our Majors' list.
+Please note: All COM/DMA/JRN internship applications are to be submitted via D2L.
+COM, DMA, and JRN majors are now part of a D2L Community Group named "COM/DMA/JRN STUDENTS."
+If you are not a member of this group, please contact Sue Bajer in the Communication Studies department office to be certain you are on our Majors' list.

-Students seeking DMA internships must submit three samples of their work as part of the application.
+Students seeking DMA internships must submit the URL for their online portfolio as part of the application.
 These are to be submitted by reference to a URL.

 Students interested in completing an internship during the Spring semester must submit an application by September 15.
 Students interested in completing an internship during the Summer & Fall semester must submit an application by February 15.